 I wrote the other day about Bishop Robert J. Baker, Bishop of Birmingham.
 I’ve been on a quest to learn more about him.
 I found out that Bishop Baker used to be a professor of sacramental theology.
 (I hope to find out more about that later.)
 I found two of his writings on the Birmingham Diocesan website.
 While he was still in Charleston, Bishop Baker wrote a pastoral letter, “The Redemption of Our Bodies, The Theology of the Body and Its Consequences for Ministry in the Diocese of Charleston.”
 I’ve been studying the Theology of the Body myself, so I was delighted to see that Bishop Baker has been studying—and teaching—it too.
 Continue reading

-(Update Oct 19 2012, fixed the link to the audio of the workshop and also fixed the broken image link below.)
 The following is Part 3 in a continuing series which began as a write-up of a talk by Fr.
 Justin Nolan, FSSP, but instead took on a life of its own and has become some rather broad reflections on salvation history as it leads up to the founding of the Church by Christ, and the Church’s role in salvation.
-In the next set of posts we’ll go deeper and into more detail.* Acknowledgments at the end of this post.
+In the next set of posts we’ll go deeper and into more detail.* Notes and credits at the end of this post.
 (Part 1) (Part 2) Continue reading

 The following is Part 2 in a continuing series which began as a write-up of a talk by a talk by Fr.
 Justin Nolan, FSSP, but instead took on a life of its own and has become some rather broad reflections on salvation history as it leads up to the founding of the Church by Christ, and the Church’s role in salvation.
 Soon we’ll go deeper and into more detail.* In this part we are still looking at how mankind got itself into a situation wherein it needed to be saved.
 Acknowledgments at the end of this post.
 (Part 1) Continue reading